Brazilian Peppertree Thrips Pseudophilothrips ichini (Hood) (Insecta: Thysanoptera: Phlaeothripidae)1

 Cuda JP, Medal JC, Gillmore J, Habeck D, Pedrosa-Macedo JH.
 2009.
 "Fundamental host range of Pseudophilothnps ichini sl.
 (Thysanoptera: Phlaeothripidae): A candidate biological control agent of Schinus terebinthifolius (Sapindales: Anacardiaceae) in the United States."
 Environmental Entomology 38: 1642–1652.

 Manrique V, Cuda JP, Overholt WA.
 2013.
 Brazilian peppertree: A poster child for invasive plants in Florida landscapes.
-Journal of Florida Studies 1(2). http://www. journaloffloridastudies.org/0102peppertree.html (10 April 2018)
+Journal of Florida Studies 1(2). https://www.journaloffloridastudies.org/0102peppertree.html (13 April 2022)

 Manrique V, Diaz R, Erazo L, Reddi N, Wheeler GS, Williams D, Overholt WA.
 2014.
 "Comparison of two populations of Pseudophilothrips ichini (Thysanoptera: Phlaeothripidae) as candidates for biological control of the invasive weed Schinus terebinthifolia (Sapindales: Anacardiaceae)."
 Biocontrol Science and Technology 24: 518–535.